caudebert/seqomm/README.md

 the OMM code which is written in C++.
 We provide a template BASH script for the compilation in `./compileOMM.sh`

 ### Try the demo
+Make sure you have compiled what needs to be compiled (see the above paragraph).
+Then, execute the following commands in your console:

 ```console
 python preProcessing.py demo
 python master.py demo